acceleratescience/resource-hub/docs/index.md

+# AI Resource Hub

-# Welcome to Accelerate Science's Resource Hub
+**Welcome to Accelerate Science's Resource Hub for researchers.**

-**Machine learning has become an indispensable tool for researchers across disciplines.
-This resource hub is a place for you to find the help and support you need.**
+Artificial Intelligence has become an indispensable tool for researchers across disciplines.
+Accelerate Science’s programme offers tailored support to unblock these bottlenecks.
+This resource hub is a place for you to find the help and support you need.

-As machine learning is adopted across disciplines, scientists are faced with new challenges in understanding and implementing this new technology.

-In response, Accelerate Science’s programme offers tailored support to unblock these bottlenecks.
-This resource hub shares our resources in training, software and community.

-If you can't find what you need
+If you can't find what you need, then get in touch.

 [CONTACT US :fontawesome-solid-paper-plane:](mailto:accelerate-mle@cst.cam.ac.uk){ .md-button }